Leolife/Multiple-Types-of-Bank-Accounts/README.md

 6) A certificate of deposit account.

 There is basic functionality such as depositing, withdrawing, and it includes interest rates.
-There are exceptions included to ensure realistic functiuonality.
+There are exceptions included to ensure realistic functionality.
 There are also other features in particular classes such as a minimum balance.
 ![image](https://user-images.githubusercontent.com/95724102/208529298-3e8c7fc1-4f3e-4443-9fe7-cf341922b39d.png)